nicumicle/simple-jwt-login/simple-jwt-login/README.md

 The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the GitHub repository [https://github.com/nicumicle/simple-jwt-login](https://github.com/nicumicle/simple-jwt-login).

 Also,  here you can find the beta version of the plugin, before it is released

+= 3.4.8 (04 Nov 2022) =
+- Add filter to allow the change for authentication payload
+- Change how we log in the user on while using the "protect endpoint" feature
+- Refactor Route Service getUserFromJWT method
+- Sanitize data from request
+- Fix password issue when it contains special characters
+- `/auth/validate` endpoint supports both `GET` and `POST` methods

 = 3.4.7 (02 Oct 2022) =
 - Remove unused code from the JWT library